ProfessorNavigator/mlfbdplugin/README.md

 [MyLibrary](https://github.com/ProfessorNavigator/mylibrary) libraries must be in one of the system paths (indicated in `Path` system variable).
 Another option is to install MyLibrary by MSYS2.

 ## Usage
+After installation has been completed, launch [MyLibrary](https://github.com/ProfessorNavigator/mylibrary) and open plugins window.
+Set full path to libmlfbdplugin, then launch plugin.
 The MLFBDPlugin interface is intuitive.
 But if you have any questions, see [fb2](https://github.com/gribuser/fb2) `description` tag documentation.

 ## License